ommirkute/AutoVuln/README.md

 - Executive summary table with counts per severity
 - Per-finding tables with: Severity · CWE · Host · Affected Endpoints · Description · Evidence · Remediation
 - Multi-endpoint findings show a numbered list in the Affected Endpoints row
-- No external dependencies — built with raw OOXML, opens in Word and LibreOffice
+- No external dependencies.
+Built with raw OOXML, opens in Word and LibreOffice

 ---

 ## 🔀 Send to Repeater

-When viewing any finding detail, click **▶ Send to Repeater** to instantly forward the original captured request into Burp's Repeater tab — pre-labelled with the finding name for easy tracking.
+When viewing any finding detail, click **▶ Send to Repeater** to instantly forward the original captured request into Burp's Repeater tab, pre-labelled with the finding name for easy tracking.

 ```
 Finding:  "Website is Vulnerable to Clickjacking"